TomiWixoss/QLDT/.bmad/bmm/workflows/bmad-quick-flow/quick-dev/instructions.md

 <step n="1" goal="Load project context and determine execution mode">

-<action>Check if {project_context} exists.
+<action>Check if {project_context and project_context_header} exists.
 If yes, load it - this is your foundational reference for ALL implementation decisions (patterns, conventions, architecture).</action>

 <action>Parse user input: